wincent/masochist/content/wiki/GPG key rotation notes.md

 # - 0xFF08BAF685DCF99C: "ssb"/"usage E" is the standard encryption subkey
 # - 0x3F73F6C4DFC3A0FA: "ssb"/"usage S" is the newly added signing subkey
 #
-# Now extract key and subkeys:
+# Now extract key and subkeys.
+#
+# First, the public key, which can go to GitHub (https://github.com/settings/keys).
+# The UI there shows the primary key ID as well as the ID of the two subkeys:
+# Email address:  greg@hurrell.net
+# Key ID: F962DC1A1941CCC4
+# Subkeys: FF08BAF685DCF99C, 3F73F6C4DFC3A0FA
+gpg --export --armor --output 0xF962DC1A1941CCC4.pub.asc 0xF962DC1A1941CCC4

+# You can delete this file if you want.
+rm 0xF962DC1A1941CCC4.pub.asc

+# Second, the secret key (this actually _includes_ the subkeys).
+This is the thing
+# that should be backed up in 1Password.
+gpg --export-secret-keys --armor --output 0xF962DC1A1941CCC4.primary.asc 0xF962DC1A1941CCC4

+# Finally, just the subkeys.
+Technically, you don't need to back these up
+# separately (because they are included in the above), and you don't need
+# to keep this file around on the filesystem to reimport in subsequent steps
+# as mention below.
-gpg --export --armor --output 0xF962DC1A1941CCC4.pub.asc 0xF962DC1A1941CCC4 # this file can go to GitHub gpg --export-secret-keys --armor --output 0xF962DC1A1941CCC4.primary.asc 0xF962DC1A1941CCC4 gpg --export-secret-subkeys --armor --output 0xF962DC1A1941CCC4.subkeys.asc 0xF962DC1A1941CCC4
+gpg --export-secret-subkeys --armor --output 0xF962DC1A1941CCC4.subkeys.asc 0xF962DC1A1941CCC4

 # Seeing as I haven't backed this one up to 1Password yet,